NosPo-Studio/StreetPuncher2/README.md

 # Performance
 The performance of StreetPuncher2 highly depents on the power of the CPU minecraft is running on.
-So if the game runns at low FPS running minecraft on a server or client with stringe CPU can help.
+So if the game runns at low FPS running minecraft on a server or client with stronger CPU can help.
 But keep in mind that due to technical limitation of minecraft itself, FPS above 20 will not be visible.

 # System requirements
 Grapics cart: tier 3
-Memory: 8M
+Memory: 8MB
-Disk storage: 1.6M
+Disk storage: 1.6MB

 # Instalation
 If you have an internet card installed you can simply run this command line to install the game into the current dir: `pastebin get Jurnjfjq .streetpuncher2_installer.lua; .streetpuncher2_installer.lua StreetPuncher2; rm .streetpuncher2_installer.lua`.

-If you want to install it manually you can copy the `streetPuncher2-v1.0_installer.lua` onto your disc and execute it.
+If you want to install it manually you can copy the `streetPuncher2-v1.0.1_installer.lua` onto your disc and execute it.

+# Potential issues
+### Installer or game crashes
+Try to reboot the PC.
+If that does not help try to run the program at a fresh openOS install.

-# Techinic
+# Engine
 StreetPuncher2 is build ontop of the [NosGa Engine](https://github.com/NosPo-Studio/NosGa-Engine) so it come with all its benefits.

 # License